leandro2r/automatic_summarizer/README.md

 ## Configure

-This project has a YAML file to configure database connection settings and others.
+This project has an YAML file to configure database connection settings and others.
 The current path is `config/automatic_summarizer.yml`.

 ## Installation